alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

       EventGridTrigger - [eventGridTrigger]
   ```

-* Create an Event Grid Topic and subscribe to Event Subscription.
+* Subscribe to an Event Subscription.

-  1. Create a custom topic (Event Grid Topic).

-     You must create the custom topic by creating an Event Grid Topic, using the Azure console.

-     An event grid topic provides a user-defined endpoint that you post your events to.

-  2. Subscribe to custom topic (Event Subscription).

-     You must subscribe to custom topic by creating an Event Subscription, using the Azure console.

   You subscribe to an event grid topic to tell Event Grid which events you want to track, and where to send the events.

+  You must subscribe to custom topic by creating an Event Subscription, using the Azure console, do the following actions:

+  1. Go to your Event Grid Topic resource.

+  2. Select `+ Event Subscription`.

-     1. Enter a `name` for the event subscription.
+  3. Enter a `Name` for the event subscription.

-     2. Select `Azure Function` for the `Endpoint type`.
+  4. Select `Azure Function` for the `Endpoint Type`.

-     3. Choose `Select an endpoint`.
+  5. Choose `Select an endpoint`.

-     4. For the function endpoint, select the Azure Subscription and Resource Group your Function App is in and then select the Function App and function you created earlier.
+  6. For the function endpoint, select the Azure `Subscription` and `Resource group` your Function App is in and then select the `Function App` and `Function` you created earlier.
 Select `Confirm Selection`.

+  7. Select `Create`.

 * Test the function.